zainhoda/graphql-ui/README.md

 - [ ] Use RemoteData package https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/
 - [x] Get rid of config.json and instead pass it through flags so that it's runtime-configurable
 - [ ] TODO: EverySet type?
-- [ ] Use GraphQL Descriptions in Form Inputs and maybe Table tooltips
+- [x] Use GraphQL Descriptions in Form Inputs and maybe Table tooltips
+- [ ] Don't allow "Run Query" button to be clickable until all required arguments are met

 ## Edit View
 - [ ] Config flag to set edit_mode = true